 Drug dealing is obviously a cash business, so drug detectives take note of large quantities of cash.

 Drug dealers often will keep track of their clients, along with their orders and the amount of money they owe, on small sheets of paper.

 If a defendant is found with a large amount of heroin but no needle, spoon, cotton balls, or lighter, an inference can be drawn that the defendant did not intend to shoot the heroin.

 If some or all of these factors are applicable to a defendant, the prosecutor will argue that the circumstantial evidence establishes that the defendant intended to sell the drugs rather than use them personally.
 Of course, Attorney Spring will argue that there are innocent explanations for each of these seemingly damaging facts.
 Evidence such as the defendant’s medical records can establish long-term drug dependency.
 Attorney Spring will fully investigate each case to make the most compelling argument that the drugs were for personal use rather than distribution.

 A conviction for possession of drugs with intent to distribute can result in a prison sentence, but the collateral consequences could last a lifetime.
-People convicted of drug dealing offenses may have educational, employment, and housing opportunities taken from them.
-It is important for anyone charged with a drug offense to hire an aggressive, experienced criminal defense attorney.
+People convicted of drug dealing offenses like drug trafficking or possession of drugs may have educational, employment, and housing opportunities taken from them.
+It is important for anyone charged with a drug offense to hire an aggressive, experienced Middlesex County criminal defense attorney.
 Call Attorney Chris Spring today for a free consultation.